scriptsforweirdos/Stardew-Scripts/README.md

 Change line 18 to point to your Stardew Mods directory.

+`farmdepot.py` or
+`farmdepot.py -master`
-`farmdepot.py` or `farmdepot.py -master` Outputs two CSV files to the same directory as the script.
+Outputs two CSV files to the same directory as the script.

 * **bigcraftables.csv** lists all Crafting recipes individually with ingredients.
 * **craft_ingredients.csv** counts all the Crafting ingredients required for one of each for the Craft Master achievement.

+`farmdepot.py -m amount item` or
-`farmdepot.py -m amount item` Calculates how many resources you need to make X number of a craftable.
+`farmdepot.py -math amount item`
+Calculates how many resources you need to make X number of a craftable.

 Example: `farmdepot.py -m 155 Cheese Press`